TudorCalinCS/LicensePlateReader/README.md

 Command-line Interface:

-Run the recognize_license_plate.py script with the desired image file as an argument: python recognize_license_plate.py path/to/image.jpg
+Run the recognize_license_plate.py script with the desired image file as an argument:

+python recognize_license_plate.py path/to/image.jpg

+If no image file is provided, the script will prompt you to manually select an image using a graphical file dialog.

 You can also use the recognize_license_plate() function directly in your Python code.